 Teach others what you have learned about lemurs, the world’s most threatened group of mammals.

 You should begin the first of these five steps, Study, at home with your troop or family.
-You will continue this step during your visit to the Duke Lemur Center, where you will also Conserve, Observe, and Understand throughout the 2-hour Lemur S.C.O.U.T. program.
+You will continue this step during your visit to the Duke Lemur Center, where you will also Conserve, Observe, and Understand throughout the 75-90 minute Lemur S.C.O.U.T. program.
 By the end of the program, you’ll receive your Lemur S.C.O.U.T. patch and a certificate of completion.
 However, you will not have completed the program just yet!
 We trust that within three weeks of your visit, you will use your new knowledge of and passion for lemurs to complete the final step of the program: Teach.

 Monday – Sunday